jordiperendreu/wallet-kata/README.md

 For detailed API specifications, refer to the [OpenAPI specification](./doc/api.yml).

-TODO Makefile with the OpenAPI specification docker run -p 80:8080 -e SWAGGER_JSON=/app/openapi.yaml -v /path/to/openapi.yaml:/app/openapi.yaml swaggerapi/swagger-ui
+You can see the specification with the swagger-ui using this command:
+* `make api-spec`: Generates the OpenAPI specification in [http://localhost:8888](http://localhost:8888)

 In the past, I've used in the past dependencies to implement the API documentation in the code, but it is to verbose.
 You can generate an interface with the definition and then have the